zadium/PerformersBoard.lsl/readme.md

 ### Config

-if you see error when start image, and osGetAvatarHomeURI this function not work, set HomeURI in Config notecard to your grid uri with port number too
+HomeURI: if you see error when start image, and osGetAvatarHomeURI this function not work, set HomeURI in Config notecard to your grid uri with port number too

     HomeURI=http://login.osgrid.org/

     HomeURI=http://discoverygrid.net:8002/

     HomeURI=http://grid.wolfterritories.org:8002/

+Money: You can set money list

+    Money=50,100,150,200

+AskTime: Show time for performer when start, it ask him/her what time he will spend in his/her show, and send notification before the time end

+    Money=1

+Particles: Show Particles when tip, to the performer, you can change the money.png texture

+    Particles=1